hydro-jules/f2py-experiments/fib_intent/README.md

 end module fib
 ```

-When generating the signature file, we can see that `f2py` created an interface where the dimension `n` becomes an optional argument, and it is inferred from the dimension of the input array `a`.
+When generating the signature file, we can see that `f2py` created an interface where the dimension `n` becomes an optional argument, and `n` is inferred from the dimension of the input array `a`:

 ```
 ! file: fib.pyf